Essential “Carry-On” Gear for Travel Vloggers

-Memory Cards and Card Carrying case
+Memory Cards And Card Carrying Case

-My Canon M3 takes SD cards and I like to take at least four 32 gb SD cards with me.
-Since action camera usually take microSD cards, I also take at least four 32gb microSD cards with me as well.
+My Canon M3 takes SD cards and I like to take at least four 32 GB SD cards with me.
+Since action camera usually take microSD cards, I also take at least four 32 GB microSD cards with me as well.

-Self-Reading Compact Hard-Drive
+Self-Reading Compact Hard Drive

 You can copy your files directly to copilot from cameras, drones, and USB devices via Copliot’s SD card slot and/or the USB port.
-You can view, playback, delete or rename files by connecting Copilot to your phone with the cable that it comes with.
+You can view, playback, delete, or rename files by connecting Copilot to your phone with the cable that it comes with.

-On-Camera Shotgun mic
+On-Camera Shotgun Mic

-When vlogging you can attach your shotgun to your mirrorless camera shoemount or attach it to one of the arms on your Joby GorillaPod rig.
+When vlogging, you can attach your shotgun to your mirrorless camera shoemount or attach it to one of the arms on your Joby GorillaPod rig.
 You can also use this mic to capture ambient sound from your travel, such as the waves crashing on the shore.

 Lav Mic Set (Optional)

-The saramonic lav kit is an excellent budget option for you and I even use the kit to record myself talking and the audio is much more direct and doesn’t pick up as much background noise as the on-camera Rode shotgun mic.
+The saramonic lav kit is an excellent budget option for you and I even use the kit to record myself talking, and the audio is much more direct and doesn’t pick up as much background noise as the on-camera Rode shotgun mic.

 If you are out all day filming and taking photos it is likely that your phone will run out of battery.
 I recommend getting a portable power bank which you can charge at your hotel overnight and bring with you in case you need to give your iPhone an extra charge while on the go.

-Universal Adaptors, Chargers and Rechargeable AA Batteries
+Universal Adaptors, Chargers, and Rechargeable AA Batteries

 Your cables and chargers can also turn into a mess!
-This is why I use a felt storage pouch to place all my cables, in-ear headphones and adaptors.
+This is why I use a felt storage pouch to place all my cables, in-ear headphones, and adaptors.

 Bringing the MacBook Pro though will add a significant weight to your load, this is why I suggested bringing the LaCie Copilot drive which can read and backup footage without the use of the computer.

-*(including optional Laptop and lav mic kit)
+Total Weight: 19 lb./8.6 kg. (including option laptop and lav mic kit)

+- Place less expensive items in checked-bag.
 If you need to remove weight from your carry-on backpack, I’d recommend moving lesser valuable items into your checked bag, such as the portable chargers, batteries and tripods.
 This will lessen your load and also take away any anxiety thoughts that the airline would want to check your backpack.

 If you have any questions about this equipment or travel please leave a comment below or email me at firstname.lastname@example.org and I’ll be sure to help out!
-Be sure to also check out my YouTube channel and happy traveling!
+Be sure to also check out my YouTube channel, and happy traveling!